 Some courses and program-specific admissions criteria require certain course placement level attainment.
 Refer to the catalog’s curriculum and program description sections for details.

-CSI provides students several opportunities to receive undergraduate credit on the basis of satisfactory standardized testing performance or challenging courses in one or more of the areas listed at the Alternative Credit website.
+CSI provides students several opportunities to receive undergraduate credit on the basis of satisfactory standardized testing performance or challenging courses such as AP courses, CLEP, SAT, ACT, credit-by-exam, and others.
 In some instances, alternative credit may be used for course placement purposes.

 Each associate and technical degree will require general knowledge area completion, also known as "General Education".
 The goals may include Communication, English, Humanities, Mathematics, Science, and Social Science.
 Be sure to check your intended program's curriculum requirements for GE specifics.